ProprioCS/Provia.Documents/Roles and Permissions.md

 10. Scheduler – Requests, Work Orders, Receiving, Time Entry

-    (2 roles from the original 25) _**Lead Installer AND Installer - Access thru Joe’s apps only and not a Netsuite role???_
+    (2 roles from the original 25) _**Lead Installer AND Installer - Access thru Joe's apps only and not a Netsuite role???_

     **Only for dealers who require these functions - more standardized NetSuite roles**